-It is befitting of a billion dollar company in the business analytics space to be named after the symbols of mean (Mu) and standard deviation (Sigma).
-Mu Sigma is one of the fastest growing companies in the world and has raised a gargantuan grand total of 163 million dollars in funding over its 9 years of existence.
+It is befitting of a billion-dollar company in the business analytics space to be named after the symbols of the mean (Mu) and standard deviation (Sigma).
+Mu Sigma is one of the fastest-growing companies in the world and has raised a gargantuan total of 163 million dollars in funding over its 9 years of existence.
 Mu Sigma also holds the unique distinction of securing the largest funding round ever by a business analytics company.

 But as fate would have it, Dhiraj’s novel idea manifested itself in a hugely successful entrepreneurial venture and the rest, as they say, is history.

-Even with bigger companies such as Accenture and IBM already in the industry and established prior to Mu Sigma’s startup, nothing seemed to stop Dhiraj from chasing his new dream.
-The beginning of the venture was humble but as the old adage would have it, the machine comes second to the brain behind it, because Dhiraj seemed to have projected the outcome of his plans before making the first step.
-While other companies would have business analysis and programming done by different people, Mu Sigma applied a totally different approach of recruiting all-rounded individuals called decision scientists (skilled in programming, professional analysis and applied mathematics).
+Even with bigger companies such as Accenture and IBMalready in the industry and established before Mu Sigma’s startup, nothing seemed to stop Dhiraj from chasing his new dream.
+The beginning of the venture was humble but as the adage would have it, the machine comes second to the brain behind it, because Dhiraj seemed to have projected the outcome of his plans before making the first step.
+While other companies would have business analysis and programming done by different people, Mu Sigma applied a different approach of recruiting all-rounded individuals called decision scientists (skilled in programming, professional analysis, and applied mathematics).